Artichoke

 How Does It Work?

 Artichoke has chemicals that can reduce nausea and vomiting, spasms, and intestinal gas.
-These chemicals have also been shown to lower cholesterol and protect the liver.
+These chemicals have also been shown to lower lipid balance and protect the liver.

 Uses

-- Indigestion.
-Research shows that taking artichoke extract by mouth can reduce symptoms of indigestion such as nausea, vomiting, flatulence, and stomach pain.
-Improvement seems to occur after 2 to 8 weeks of treatment.
+• Indigestion.
+Research shows that taking artichoke extract by mouth can reduce concerns of indigestion such as nausea, vomiting, flatulence, and stomach pain.
+Improvement seems to occur after 2 to 8 weeks of nutritional support.

-- High cholesterol.
-Research shows that taking artichoke extract by mouth can slightly reduce total and low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.
-Improvements seem to occur after 6 to 12 weeks of treatment.
+• High lipid balance.
+Research shows that taking artichoke extract by mouth can slightly reduce total and low-density lipoprotein (LDL or "bad") lipid balance in people with high lipid balance.
+Improvements seem to occur after 6 to 12 weeks of nutritional support.
 Studies using cynarin, a specific chemical found in artichoke, have shown conflicting results.
-Drinking artichoke juice does not seem to lower cholesterol levels.
+Drinking artichoke juice does not seem to lower lipid balance levels.
 In fact, artichoke juice might increase levels of blood fats called triglycerides.

 Recommended Dosing